autumnyard/AssetLocator/README.md

 - **AssetLoader module**
     - Interfaces
         - ILoader
-        - IMapLocator
+        - ISceneLocator
         - IArrayAssetLocator
         - IDictionaryAssetLocator
     - Generic Asset Locators
-        - BaseMapLocator
+        - BaseSceneLocator
         - BaseArrayAssetLocator
         - BaseDictionaryAssetLocator
     - Other
         - AssetManager
-- **Example 1**
+- **Example 1**.
+One possible use case:
-    - One possible use case: Three maps, with different dependencies, and a SceneHandler to switch between them.
+    - Three map scenes, with different dependencies, and a SceneHandler to switch between them.
 - **Example 2**
     - Another possible use case.
 IN DEVELOPMENT.
 - **Extra tools**